This post contains affiliate links to products. We may receive a commission for purchases made through these links.

 Just kidding, everyone.
 Take another deep breath and then work to calm down those feelings you are having.
 Easier said than done.
 So, how do you reduce this panic?
 The next two key steps are internal.
 The steps you need to take to bring a sense of calm require you to rethink.
 Or, to think differently, as it were.
 This “rethinking” will take the pressure off of you because many of the feelings you are having are a result of pressure you have put upon yourself.

-Rethinking what you need to know
+Rethinking what you need to know to minimize pressure on yourself

 The second thing that it is hyper-important for you to internalize is this: It is OK if it takes you longer to learn all the information you need to learn to build your business.
 Often, we put a limit on ourselves thinking that we HAVE to start making money in the first month – or even the first year.
 In reality, we all start at different places.
 So, it will take us different amounts of time to start making money.
 Make plans and set goals – but if you don’t meet them, don’t panic.
 Just revise your goals.
 Measure progress and only compare yourself to yourself.
 Whatever you do, don't compare yourself to some blogger that tells you they made $6000 the first month they started blogging.